naemon/naemon.github.io/documentation/usersguide/configmain.md

 </tr>
 </table>

-<p>This is the file that Naemon will use for storing status, downtime, and comment information before it shuts down.
+This is the file that Naemon will use for storing status, downtime, and comment information before it shuts down.

 When Naemon is restarted it will use the information stored in this file for setting the initial states of services and hosts before it starts monitoring anything.

-In order to make Naemon retain state information between program restarts, you must enable the <a href="#retain_state_information">retain_state_information</a> option.</p>
+In order to make Naemon retain state information between program restarts, you must enable the <a href="#retain_state_information">retain_state_information</a> option.

 <a name="retention_update_interval"></a>
 #### Automatic State Retention Update Interval